 - Danny’s Eel Garden – Another very famous reef you will hear about when scuba diving in Pondicherry is Danny’s Eel Garden.
 As the name suggests, the dive site is highly populated by a variety of species of Moray Eels.
 The dive site is a pretty cool one to spot some frogfishes and nudibranchs.
 It is also populated with a lot of sweepers and cleaning wrasse!
 The whole dive site is basically a bunch of rocks in the shape of a ship’s ballast.

 I hope my content was helpful and it gave you a clear idea about scuba diving in Pondicherry.
 If you are interested in getting certified internationally as a recreational scuba diver, then continue reading the blog.
 I talk about my experience with the PADI open water course.

-My enjoyable experience of a PADI Open Water Course in Pondicherry
+My experience with the PADI Open Water Course in Pondicherry

-The story started in 2018, with my desire to head out for some adventure after being stuck in the concrete jungle for too long.
+The story started in 2018, with a desire to head out for an adventure.

 (This was before I became a scuba diving instructor.
 Never did I think this would lead to me getting trained as a scuba instructor in the coming year).

 Anyway, coming back to the story!
 I needed a break from the monotony that was haunting my life.
 One day while casually chatting with a friend, I came across Scuba Diving and how she was eager to experience it.
 The idea was entirely new to me, but being an adventure enthusiast myself, it did fascinate me.

 After doing quite a bit of trekking around the north of India and climbing higher, the idea of going down deep fascinated me!